wuzhengy/TAU/Core Design Principles.md

 In libTAU, since each node has its friends, routing table and blockchain peers public key memory, it will be efficient just to use public key to identify the source.
 One libTau node will allocate 50% of the resources for unknown public key messages, these are mostly relaying data for other nodes with closer publickey prefix, the reward for this, the node's address will be recorded in others routing table for easier discovery and also for relay.
 This feature will be inplemented after mainnet on, assume initially we will not have too many attackers.
 ##### Ranges:
-* mutable range: one day, 5 x 12 x 24 = 288 blocks.
+* consensus point: current block number - 200, then cloeset previous block with 00 ending. for example current block is 86789;  86789-200 = 86589, the 86500 is the consensus point.
-* stateful range: 1 year, 288 x 365= 105,120 blocks
+* stateful range: 6 months, 288 x 180 = 51840
 ##### Block and Transaction special feature
  * add sender and miner end points, IP + port.
 This is for trustless bootstrap.

-### tech components to solve problems
-* 64 bits, android 5.1, api 22.
-* token: IP address random checking.
+### ipv4 and ipv6
+ipv6 provides a stable bootstrap entry. we should support ipv6 as much as possible when data is not meterred.

 ### Working mode
 libTAU working config file: secrete key, bandwidth, invoke,